yashasbharadwaj1/Loksabha-Elections-Data-Analysis/README.md

 - [PySpark Transformation Code](./loksabha-elections-DE.ipynb)

+## Storing Dimension and fact tables
+The transformed data is stored in Azure Data Lake Storage Gen2

 ## Data Visualization

 The analysis results are visualized using Power BI, providing interactive dashboards and reports for better understanding and insights.